Changing the way we brand British politics

 The political landscape is dominated by very similar visual identities and branding, with each party very strongly committed to tradition.

 Open Britain wanted to appeal to a younger audience, as well as the politically disenfranchised.
-To do so, they had to step away from traditional political branding and into a more modern, accessible approach.
+To do so, they had to step away from traditional political branding and lean into something less rigid and modern.

-Open Britain also wanted a brand that could comfortably exist in spaces that politics has traditionally avoided, such as Instagram and TikTok.
+The grassroots organisation also asked us to come up with something that could comfortably exist in spaces that politics has traditionally avoided, such as social platforms like Instagram and TikTok.

-To accompany this, we also avoided leaning on any of the traditional Great Britain colours- the red, white and blue bear trap of any political branding project!
+To accompany this, we also avoided leaning on any of the traditional Great Britain colours – aka the red, white, and blue trap of most politics-based branding projects.

 We embraced a more lively colour scheme to appeal to a wider audience, and used vibrant pinks and rich purple colours to revitalise the stagnant political landscape – in keeping with Open Britain’s overall purpose.